aichaos/rivescript-go/README.md

   code and returning an "abstract syntax tree."
 * [rivescript-go/macro](./macro) - Contains an interface for creating your own object macro handlers for foreign programming languages.
+* [rivescript-go/sessions](./sessions) - Contains the interface for user
+  variable session managers as well as the default in-memory manager and the `NullStore` for testing.

 ## License